deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 ![](figures/figures_3_0.png)

-> 🔼 The figure illustrates the MINIPLM training framework, including offline difference sampling and its effect on refining the pre-training corpus.
+> 🔼 The figure illustrates the MINIPLM training framework and the effect of its Difference Sampling method on refining the pre-training corpus.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: MINIPLM. (a): Training framework.
 MINIPLM distills the knowledge of the teacher LM into the student LM by adjusting the pre-training corpus of the student LM (qe) through offline Difference Sampling, based on the output probability discrepancy between the teacher LM (p) and a small reference LM (pref). (b): Illustration of the effect of Difference Sampling, which down-samples common easy instances, up-samples hard valuable instances, and removes noisy harmful instances.